 c:\> powershell -file ‘nsx_install.ps1” -operation install -dnsSuffix <>Note: The file argument needs the full path unless you are in the same directory or if the PowerShell script is already in the path.
 For example, if you download the script to C:\Downloads, and you are currently not in that directory, then the script must contain the location: powershell -file 'C:\Downloads\nsx_install.ps1' ...

-- The script runs and when completed, displays a message indicating whether the NSX agent was installed successfully.
+- The script runs and when completed, displays a message indicating whether NSX Tools was installed successfully.

 Note: The script considers the primary network interface as the default.